scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 ### Worker node specifications

 From the perspective of commercial licenses, resources for one pod running ScalarDB Cluster are limited to 2vCPU / 4GB memory.
-In addition, there are some pods other than ScalarDB Cluster pods on the worker nodes.
+In addition, some pods other than ScalarDB Cluster pods exist on the worker nodes.

 In other words, the following components could run on one worker node:

 * ScalarDB Cluster pod (2vCPU / 4GB)
-* Envoy proxy (if you use `indirect` client mode or use other programming languages than Java)
+* Envoy proxy (if you use `indirect` client mode or use a programming language other than Java)
-* Your application pods  (if you choose to run your application's pods in the same worker node)
+* Your application pods (if you choose to run your application's pods on the same worker node)
 * Monitoring components (if you deploy monitoring components such `kube-prometheus-stack`)
 * Kubernetes components